 Do dogs have irregular heartbeats?
 There might be several reasons for a dog's heart rate irregular beats.
 The heart is simply a pump that is made of muscle.
 It’ll beat as it receives electrical impulses, which causes it to relax or contract.
 There are some things that might affect those impulses.
 Cardiac arrhythmias happen either because the heart is faulty, or due to a non-cardiac-associated factor.

 Here are some factors that are caused by factors outside the heart:

 Electrolytes inside the blood aid in regulating the functioning of muscles and nerves.
 As there’s an electrolyte imbalance in a canine’s blood, it may cause the heart to abnormally beat.
-An electrolyte imbalance is typical in canines that suffer with illnesses like hypothyroidism, Addison’s disease, or kidney disease.
+An electrolyte imbalance is typical in canines that suffer from illnesses like hypothyroidism, Addison’s disease, or kidney disease.

-Imagine how consuming a Xanax, or taking in four espresso shots might affect you, as well as your heart rate.
+Imagine how consuming Xanax, or taking in four espresso shots might affect you, as well as your heart rate.
 It is the same with canines.
 Specific medications and drugs may speed up or slow down the heart rate of a dog.

 Issues with the nervous system often are a cause of arrhythmias in canines.
 Hardly shocking considering that the heart relaxes or contracts according to the electrical impulses it’ll receive from the nervous system.

 It may happen that a dog arrhythmia is caused by a tumor affecting the heart’s capability of receiving the impulses that tell it to relax or contract.